v-fox/live_opensuse_hsf/README.md

 It provides:
 ------------
-* fresh Stable kernel from Kernel:stable repo, fresh OSS video stack from pontostroy
+* fresh Stable kernel from Kernel:stable repo
+* fresh (default) or bleeding edge OSS video stack from X11 repo (rc's) and pontostroy (git & kernel rc's)
-* slim RazorQt (default) and Enlightenment desktop environments from their respective repos
+* slim LXQt (default) and Enlightenment desktop environments from their respective repos
 * LeechCraft modular system as a foundation of your basic-needs software kit
 * fresh Mozilla Firefox browser and Thunderbird e-mail client for your web-surfing needs
 * Clementine audio player, VLC and S/Mplayer video players for your multimedia needs
 * LibreOffice, Calibre and GIMP for your documentational needs
 * Tor, Polipo, miredo-client and proxychains for your anti-censorship needs
-* zen/nmap, hostapd, nping, iptraf-ng, upnp-inspector, mtr, lft, minicom, lftp, rancid, usbip, aircrack-ng, reaver, and a bunch more for your networking needs
+* ze/nmap, hostapd, nping, iptraf-ng, upnp-inspector, mtr, lft, minicom, lftp, rancid, usbip, aircrack-ng, reaver, kismet and a bunch more for your networking needs
 * mc, zsh, kmscon, android-tools and other various console tools
 * gparted, testdisk, snapper, disktype and other filesystem tools
 * exfat and zfs kernel modules